lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 1. List all recipes
 2. Add a recipe
 3. Delete a recipe
-4. Import recipes from Internet
+4. Import recipes from the Internet
 5. Exit

 > 4
 What ingredient would you like a recipe for?
 > strawberry

-Looking for "strawberry" on Internet...
+Looking for "strawberry" recipes on the Internet...

 1. Strawberry shortcake
 2. Strawberry slushie